This information explains what neutropenia (low white blood cell count) is and how to prevent an infection while you

 How to Prevent Infection

-- Avoid having visitors to your home who have a cold or recently had an infection.
+- Avoid having visitors who have a cold or recently had an infection.

-- Wear a mask if you have to go out in public places, use public transportation, or are in crowded areas.
+- Wear a mask when you go out in public places, use public transportation, or are in crowded areas.
 This will help protect you from catching a cold or other respiratory infection.

-- Do not have any dental work or procedure done that is not urgent.
-Speak with your doctor or nurse first.
+- Don’t have any dental work or procedure done that isn’t urgent.
+Talk with your doctor or nurse before having any procedure done.

 - Use tampons